Downlink/test/Readme.md

 ```
 The next time you run your application, it will start automatically.
 It will use a saved user token for authentication.

-However, if you leave your application running for more than 15 minutes restarting your application will require you to provide credentials again.
+However, if you leave your application running for more than 15 minutes restarting your application will require you to provide your credentials again.

-At anytime you can renew your user token using the command line argument **-r** when you restart your application.
+At anytime, you can re-authenticate with full credentials using the *-r* flag when restarting your application as shown below.

 ```js
 $ node device.js -r
 ```
-It will ask you to enter your credentials again.
-Enter your credentials to renew your token.

 ### Remote Client Setup
 Similar with the remote device setup, create a client project directory and install m2m.
 ```js